qube-ai/webthing-arduino/README.md

 > These are the only messageType(s) that the library will/can send to tunnel server.

-- `Property Status` The propertyStatus message type is sent from a Web Thing to a web client whenever a property of a Web Thing changes.
+- `Property Status` The propertyStatus message type is sent from a Thing to a tunnel server whenever a property of a Thing changes.
 The payload data of this message is in the same format as a response to a GET request on Property resource using the REST API, but the message is pushed to the client whenever a property changes and can include multiple properties at the same time.
 ```json
 {
   "messageType": "propertyStatus",